klpod221/xlu-studio/README.md

 8. php artisan serve

 ## License
-The Laravel framework is open-sourced software licensed under the [MIT license](https://opensource.org/licenses/MIT).
+The Laravel framework is open-sourced software licensed under the [MIT license](https://opensource.org/licenses/MIT) and this project is also licensed under the [MIT license](https://opensource.org/licenses/MIT).